rolling-stock-scheduling/rssched-solver/README.md

 - VehicleTypes:

-  - provides VehicleTypes consisting of a VehicleTypeId, name, seats, capacity, and maximal formation length
+  - provides VehicleTypes consisting of a VehicleTypeIdx, name, seats, capacity, and maximal formation length

 - Locations: